 This is the basic idea, but there are tons of variations on this idea.
 Some of these competitions are very hardcore, and can last for a day or longer.
 In such activities, competitors might wind up running 50 miles or more and the obstacles they experience are really very challenging.
 Other mud runs are more crafted towards the average person who wishes to pursue a fitness goal or who is searching for a fun weekend challenge.
 Mud Runs like this are about 5 km with obstacles that most individuals can complete so long as they’re in good shape.
 The majority of the times, participants will have the option to participate with a team in these events.

 Throughout the United States, there are over 500 obstacle course races each year, and millions participate each year.
 The most popular of these series is that the Warrior Dash, but more than 40 companies create similar events on a national level.
-Some of these organizations have adopted themes for their own series, such as the Hero Hurry, where all of the obstacles resemble something a fireman would need to p (ie: climb ladders, slide down polls).
+Some of these organizations have adopted themes for their own series, such as the Hero Hurry, where all of the obstacles resemble something a fireman would need to p (ie: climb ladders, animal control company, slide down polls).

 With the exception of a few very competitive races, contestants are free to go around any obstacles they might be unable to do.
 From the competitive races, a competitor who can’t do an obstacle may not be eligible for awards or may need to wait in a”penalty box” for a few minutes.